lovnishverma/NIELIT-StudentHub-2026/paper.md

 The research novelty lies in the algorithmic adaptation of limited tools to simulate enterprise features.

 ### Time-Decay Engagement Heuristic
-To ensure the "Trending" feed remains dynamic, `StudentHub` rejects simple summation (e.g., "Most Likes"), which would allow early projects to accumulate insurmountable leads.
+To ensure the "Trending" feed remains dynamic, `NIELIT StudentHub` rejects simple summation (e.g., "Most Likes"), which would allow early projects to accumulate insurmountable leads.
 Instead, it implements a **Gravity Decay Algorithm** similar to those used by news aggregators.
 The ranking score $S$ for a project $p$ is calculated as:

 $$S_p = \frac{(W_u \cdot U_p) + (W_c \cdot C_p)}{\sqrt{\Delta t + 1}}$$